NREL/developer.nrel.gov/content/docs/errors.md

 # General Web Service Errors

-Certain, general errors will be returned in a standardized way from all Data.gov Web services.
+Certain, general errors will be returned in a standardized way from all NREL Web services.
 Additional, service-specific error messages may also be returned (see individual service documentation for those details).
 The following list describes the general errors any application may return:

 <table border="0" cellpadding="0" cellspacing="0" class="doc-parameters">
   <thead>